danielsaidi/website_danielsaidi/_posts/2019/2019-01-26-async-operations.md

 reactivecocoa: https://github.com/ReactiveCocoa/ReactiveCocoa
 ---

-Swift is an amazing language, but I find that it lacks good native support for coordinating multiple async operations in a sophisticated way.
+Swift is an amazing language, but I find that it lacks good native support for coordinating async operations in a sophisticated way.
 In this post, I will look at existing libraries for handling this, then discuss a lightweight alternative.

 ## TL;DR

-This is a really long article, that discusses stuff in detail.
-If you want a more bite-sized version of this post, I have published a short version of this post [here]({{page.tldr}}).
+This is a pretty long article that discusses things in detail.
+If you want a more compact version, I have published a shorter one [here]({{page.tldr}}).